aranhaagency/bitmon-breeding/README.md

-# bitmon-breeding
+# Bitmon Breeding

-Bitmon Breeding solidity contract
+Bitmon breeding is a solitidy contract that contains the bitmon breeding algorithm.